alsvike/One-Click-Rotation/README.md

 #### Window-Specific Macros
 - Link macros to specific games, ensuring they only run when the game is active.

+#### Visual Key Mapping
+- Include a graphical interface to drag-and-drop keys into a sequence or map actions to keys visually.

+#### Sound Alerts
+- Play sounds when:
+  - A macro starts or stops.
+  - An error occurs (e.g., invalid key).

+#### Backup and Import/Export
+- Enable exporting configurations as files for sharing or backups.

+#### Error Handling and Logs
+- Add more robust error handling with detailed logs to troubleshoot issues when a macro doesn’t execute as expected.

 ## Known Bugs

 - The application may temporarily freeze when stopping a macro during gameplay.
 Restart if needed.